 Mood disorders such as Bipolar and Schizophrenia can also benefit from DBT.
 They benefit from distress tolerance and emotion regulation skills.
 People with mood disorders have stressors that can increase vulnerability to depression, mania, or psychotic breaks, and DBT can aid in managing that.

 Recently psychiatrists have been looking into how DBT therapy techniques can help sexual abuse survivors.
 By helping survivors live in the present and regulate distress and emotions DBT can help sexual abuse survivors lead a healthy life.

-Here at Delray Center for Healing, we offer various DBT therapy techniques to provide for the needs of various mental health patients.
+Here at Delray Center for Healing, we offer various DBT therapy techniques.
+Thus, providing for the needs of various mental health patients.
 To learn more, contact us today!!